SCMGuruLLC/betsy/README.md

 Betsy is developed in various Git branches, each in a different programming language.
 They are as follows.

-- master (Common Lisp)
+- master (common lisp)
-- Java
+- java
-- Python
+- python

 The reason I chose to do this is because I wanted to learn other languages.
 I could not think of a better way to do that than